-The non-linear way we shop today can wreak havoc on older order management systems, particularly those that aren’t integrated with a retailers’ ecommerce platform.
-Why?
-Because it can involve manual workarounds, form submissions, brittle technology integrations, and more.
-This, in turn, creates the potential for botched returns, missing orders, delays, and, of course, frustrated customers.
+The non-linear way we shop can wreak havoc on legacy order management systems.
+This is especially true for those that aren’t integrated with an ecommerce platform.
+Manual workarounds, form submissions, and brittle technology integrations create the potential for botched returns, missing orders, delays, and, of course, frustrated customers.

-There’s a mind-boggling web of systems that govern orders and inventory — and those systems, thankfully, are getting smarter than ever.
-Using next-generation order management, omni-channel retail leaders are able to integrate order capture and fulfillment between physical stores and online.
+There’s a mind-boggling web of systems that govern orders and inventory.
+Those systems are getting smarter than ever.
+Next-generation order management systems are able to capture orders and process fulfillment across physical stores and online.
 The best order management systems integrate into ecommerce solutions, so that orders are seamlessly processed, regardless of channel.
 Buy online pick up in store (BOPIS) and curbside pickup are classic examples of how this works.

-Here are some ways that customer-first order management enables the next stage of omni-channel retail:
+Here are some ways that customer-first order management enables omni-channel retail:

 Retailers are constantly under pressure to hold down shipping costs, even as they experience COVID-19 surcharges from traditional fulfillment partners.
-At the same time, customers also want their orders as quickly as possible from stores close to them.
-Order management systems can help solve both, by empowering merchants to activate all inventory in stores and warehouses to be sold online and prioritise shipping across short distances to save on costs.
+At the same time, customers want their orders as quickly as possible from the stores closest to them.
+Order management systems can help solve both.
+They empower merchants to activate all inventory in stores and warehouses to be sold online.
+They also prioritize shipping across short distances to save on costs.
 Having an order management system integrated to commerce helps retailers achieve a single source of truth — down to location-level inventory to optimize every order fulfilled.

 Retailers can turn returners into shoppers

-With billions in merchandise returned each year, returns continue to be the bane of retailers’ existence.
-Still, retailers have to ensure seamless returns whether the item is returned to a store or online using self-service tools like a help center or chatbot).
+With billions in merchandise returned each year, returns are the bane of retailers’ existence.
+Still, retailers have to ensure a smooth returns process in-store or online (with the help of self-service tools like a help center or chatbot).
 With tight integration into ecommerce and customer service software, a great OMS connects shoppers to their order history and allows for easy exchanges,returns, and cancellations with self-service options on the channels shoppers prefer.

 Getting to the next phase of omni-channel

-So how do you make the most of these new trends?
-Start by bridging the online and in-store experience so that you have a single view of your customers’ preferences, purchases, and order information.
-Retailers can use that same information to enable BOPIS or endless aisle solutions that drive revenue.
-Conversely, store associates can use this information to help provide the best customer experience.
+Start by bridging the online and in-store experience.
+This gives you a single view of customer preferences, purchases, and order information.
+You can use that same information to enable BOPIS or endless aisle solutions.
+Conversely, store associates can use this information to provide the best customer experience.

 Salesforce Order Management can help.
-You can deliver fast and easy shipping, transparent order status, and hassle-free returns at scale, all powered by the world’s #1 CRM.
-And it’s not just about Salesforce — partners such as Mad Mobile, NewStore, and PredictSpring work in concert with Salesforce Order Management, helping bridge this gap between digital and physical experiences.
-Their point of sale and clienteling solutions are built for delivering modern consumer experiences in the store while integrating back to the digital store and order management system.
-Best of all, these partners all bring something different to the table, so you can choose the solution that makes sense for your business.
+You can deliver fast and easy shipping, transparent order status, and hassle-free returns at global scale, all powered by the world’s #1 CRM.
+Partners such as Mad Mobile, NewStore, and PredictSpring work in concert with us.
+They all bring something to the table, so you can choose the solution that makes sense for your business.